-Description The subjects comprise a detached villa.

-Accommodation GROUND FLOOR: Entrance Hallway, Lounge/Dining Area, Sitting Room, Kitchen, Utility Room and WC.

-FIRST FLOOR: 3 Bedrooms and Bathroom.

-ATTIC FLOOR: Bedroom with Ensuite.

-Gross internal floor area (m2) 140m2 or thereby.

-•

-Neighbourhood and location The subjects are situated within an established residential location within Bearsden.
+Description The subjects comprise an extended semi-detached villa.
+Accommodation GROUND FLOOR - Lounge, Dining Room, Kitchen and Shower Room.
+FIRST FLOOR - Three Bedrooms and Bathroom.
+Gross internal floor area (m2) 104m2 or thereby.
+Neighbourhood and location The subjects are situated within an established residential location within Milngavie.
 Excellent amenities are available within easy reach.

-Age Circa 1965.
+Age Circa 1935.
 Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 The chimney stack is externally rendered.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is of pitched timber construction externally clad in tiles.
-No access could be gained to the roof timbers and accordingly, no comment can be given.
-Bainwatar fittings Visually inapported with the sid of him soulans where Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater system is of PVC and cast iron design.
-Recent repairs have been undertaken to the system.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Access was gained to a section of roof void via a hatch within the hallway.
+Only limited "head and shoulders" inspection was possible due to contents.
+No access was gained to the timbers to the extension.
+Visually inspected with the aid of binoculars where appropriate.
+The rainwater system is PVC and cast-iron design.
+Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction, externally rendered.
-The property benefits from cavity wall insulation.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The mains walls are of cavity brick construction externally rendered.
+Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 The windows are of uPVC double glazed design.
-External decorations Visually inspected.
+Visually inspected.
 Paint finished and decorated external surfaces will require redecoration on a regular basis.

 Conservatories / porches Not applicable.
 Communal areas Not applicable.
 Garages and permanent outbuildings Visually inspected.
-There is a single car garage pertaining to the property.
+There is a timber store.
 Outside areas and boundaries Visually inspected.
-Ceilings There are adequate garden grounds.
-Visually inspected from floor level.
-The ceilings are finished in plasterboard.
+There are well maintained garden grounds pertaining to the property.
+Ceilings Visually inspected from floor level.
+Ceilings are assumed to be of lath and plaster and plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are finished in plastered on the hard design.
+Ceilings are assumed to be of lath and plaster and plasterboard design.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
 No sub floor inspection was possible, the sub floor access hatch could not be located.
 No comment can be made on the condition of the sub floor area.
-Only an extremely limited inspection possible throughout due to contents within.